Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Results

 \section{Results}

 In this section, we show our main sampler and NF comparison results.
 For every experiment, we warm up the sampler for 3 hours and sample for 8 hours to ensure each NF has enough time and data to attain a good fit.
 In Appendix~\ref{app:additional-results}, we provide additional results regarding NF operation speed and differences between autoregressive NF components, as well as experiments with short NFMC runs.
 We provide all experiment configuration details in Appendix~\ref{app:sec:experiment-configuration}.
+We also repeat some analyses using kernelized Stein discrepancy~\citep{liu_kernelized_2016} as the comparison metric in Appendix~\ref{app:subsec:ksd}, which describes other properties of empirical MCMC sample distributions.
+In Appendix~\ref{app:subsec:isir}, we also evaluate Jump MCMC with an iterated sampling importance resampling kernel for global proposals~\citep{samsonov_local-global_2024}, which uses multiple proposals that further improve Jump MCMC efficiency.